domiyanyue/my_notes/SYCLTutorials/SYCL_hello_world.md

 ```C++
 default_selector device_selector;
 ```
 This is how you specify the device (CPU, GPU, FPGA, etc) to execute on.
 SYCL provides a `default_selector` that will select an existing device in the system.
 SYCL also provides `cpu_selector`, `gpu_selector`, and allow you to customize your selector.
-In this example, we choose `default_selector` which is the device runtime picks for us.
+In this example, we choose `default_selector` which let runtime picks for us.

 * **Setup Buffers between host and device**
 ```C++